 Sofitel Angkor Phokeethra Golf & Spa Resort

-Sofitel Angkor Phokeethra Golf & Spa Resort is a beautiful hotel choice if you wish to stay a little closer to Angkor.
-The luxurious resort is just a ten-minute drive from Angkor Wat.
-The rooms are elegantly decorated and surrounded by tropical gardens.
-The property has five different dining venues, a bar, a pub, and a large swimming pool.
-An on-site spa offers a full menu of services and is the perfect way to end a long day of sightseeing.
+Sofitel Angkor Phokeethra Golf & Spa Resort is a stunning hotel choice for those looking to stay near Angkor.
+Just a ten-minute drive from Angkor Wat, this luxurious resort offers elegantly decorated rooms nestled amidst tropical gardens.
+Guests can enjoy a variety of dining experiences with five different restaurants, a bar, and a pub.
+The swimming pool and on-site spa, offering a full range of services, provide the perfect way to unwind after a long day of exploring temples in Siem Reap.

 Babel Guesthouse